 Out of all the eminent Committee members, Sir Joseph is particularly emblematic of Britain's Medical profession and the British Empire in the late Nineteenth Century.
 He spends over 45 years in the Indian Medical Service, and becomes an expert on snake venom and cholera epidemics.
 In 1885 he represents the Indian Government at the fourth International Conference on Cholera, a fore-runner of the World Health Organization.
 He has Royal Patronage, which also helps Mary Wardell's cause.

 There are many photographs and portraits of these eminent men, but as yet no photograph of Mary Wardell has been discovered.
 Perhaps she is present in this early photo of Eastgate House, in a blurry little group outside on a sunny day:

 Articles, letters to newspapers, appeals and fundraising events document in great detail Mary Wardell pulling every string she can, as she struggles to pay off the Convalescent Home debts and keep donations coming in.
-In 1891 she moves from her house in Belsize to the Convalescent Home, where she builds an annexe to the original house and commemorates this in a terracotta plaque with her initials MW and the date 1891:
+In 1891 she receives substantial funding enabling her to build an annexe to the Convalescent Home.
+She moves from her house in Belsize to the Home, and commemorates this in a terracotta plaque with her initials MW and the date 1891:

 At some point, probably due to ill health, she moves to Ramsgate and dies there in 1917.
 In her Will she asks to be buried in St Lawrence's Church, Little Stanmore, and requests that no special fuss be made...